-It was a glorious autumn morning in 2018, when we stumbled upon Dan Whalen, and his cookbook, “Tots!” on CBS Sunday Morning.
+It was a glorious autumn morning in 2018, when we stumbled upon Dan Whalen and his cookbook, “Tots!” on CBS Sunday Morning.
 It was as if Dan just got us.
-Not kidding, by the time the segment was over, we had already ordered the book, and were anxiously waiting for it to arrive to our home.
-The book itself, even to the touch, it is appealing.
+Not kidding, by the time the segment was over, we had already ordered the book and were anxiously waiting for it to arrive at our home.
+The book itself, even to the touch, is appealing.

 If you are a tot lover like us, and Napoleon Dynamite, of course, then we highly recommend this cookbook.
 Don’t ever be afraid of novelty cookbooks like this one, if you are vegetarian, or even vegan.
 You can always use substitutes and still make tasty and fun recipes that are available to you.